dennislee22/dennislee22.github.io/docs/cdppvc/lvm.md

 nav_order: 1
 ---

-# Deploy LVM in Longhorn Node
+# Deploy LVM Disk
 {: .no_toc }

-This article explains the steps to deploy LVM with the dedicated Longhorn disk prior to installing the CDP PvC ECS system.
+This article describes the steps to deploy LVM with the dedicated Longhorn disk prior to installing the CDP PvC ECS system.

-1.
+1. Install the LVM2 package.
+In this example, the underlying OS is Centos7.9.

     ```bash
     yum install lvm2 -y
     ```

-2.
+2. Check the status of the direct attached disks.

     ```bash
     # lsblk